isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-get-rid-of-fleas-in-carpet.markdown

 Itll help you measure the rate at which the flea infestation is getting destroyed as youll be able to see the number of victims the traps have collected every day.

-Its quite simple, as you only have to place them on the carpet and keep a regular check and obviously replace them.
-Make your own flea trap by mixing dish soap with water in a bowl.
+Its quite simple, as you only have to place them on the carpet and keep a regular check and obviously replace them.Â Make your own flea trap by mixing dish soap with water in a bowl.

 Related:
 [Best Flea Spray For Yar](https://pestpolicy.com/best-flea-spray-for-yard/)